danielfm/judgr/README.markdown

 Although it's not recommended, you can turn smoothing off by setting the `*smoothing-factor*` var to zero.

-### Porter Stemmer
+### Feature extraction

+#### Brazilian Portuguese

+We provide a simple implementation for Brazilian Portuguese, a porter stemmer actually, based on the work done in [Apache Lucene](http://lucene.apache.org/core/), which is enabled by default.

-The Porter stemming algorithm (or Porter stemmer) is a process for removing the commoner morphological and inflexional endings from words.
+The Porter stemming is a process for removing the commoner morphological and inflexional endings from words.
 Its main use is as part of a term normalisation process.

-#### Brazilian Portuguese

-We provide a simple implementation for Brazilian Portuguese, based on the work done in [Apache Lucene](http://lucene.apache.org/core/), which is enabled by default.

-#### Providing Your Own Porter Stemmer
+#### Providing Your Own Feature Extractor

-To provide your own Porter Stemmer implementation:
+To provide your own feature extraction implementation:

 First, implement the required functions in a namespace of your choice.
-Use `clj-thatfinger.brazilian-stemmer` as reference.
-Then, change the `*stemmer-module*` var to point to your namespace.
+Use `clj-thatfinger.extractors.brazilian-simple-extractor` as reference.
+Then, change the `*extractor-module*` var to point to your namespace.

 ### Database integration